okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/auth-js-redirect/main/index.md

 * Your org URL is accurate and formatted correctly, including the secure protocol, `https://`.
 * Your client ID is accurate from your Okta app integration.
-* Your `redirectUri` is accurate or the web server port number is correct.
+* Your `redirectUri` is accurate or the port number for your local web server is correct.
 * You've enabled a Trusted Origin for `http://localhost:9000`.
 See [About Trusted Origins](#about-trusted-origins).
-* If your app is bypassing the SIW, your user is already signed-in.
+* If your app is bypassing the Okta Sign-In Widget, your user is already signed-in.
 Use a new private or incognito browser window or optionally set the Authentication Policy for your app to always sign in.
 That is, **Re-authentication frequency is** set to **Every sign-in attempt**.

 ## Enable self-service registration

-You can enable the self-service registration feature, which provides a Sign-up link on the Sign-In Widget for end users to register and sign in to your app.
+The self-service registration feature provides a **Sign-up** link on the Sign-In Widget for end users to register and sign in to your app.

+By default, self-service registration isn’t enabled for all apps.
+Use the following steps to understand the policy configurations and to make this feature only available to your application.
 See [Self-Service Registration](https://help.okta.com/okta_help.htm?type=oie&id=ext-about-ssr).

-By default, self-service enrollment is not enabled for all apps.
-Follow the steps below to understand the policy configurations and to make this feature only available to your application.

-1. Make sure your app is assigned to the Everyone group:
+1. Ensure that your app is assigned to the Everyone group:

     1. Go to **Applications > Applications** and select your app.
     {style="list-style-type:lower-alpha"}
     1. Click the **Assignments** tab.
     1. Click the **Groups** filter.
-    1. If the Everyone group is not assigned, add it by clicking **Assign** > **Assign to Groups**, and assigning to the Everyone group.
+    1. If the Everyone group isn’t assigned, add it by clicking **Assign** > **Assign to Groups**, and assigning to the Everyone group.
 1. Go to **Security > Profile Enrollment**, and edit the **Default Policy**.
-1. In the **Profile Enrollment** section, note that **Denied** is selected for **Self-service registration**.
+1. In the **Profile Enrollment** section, **Denied** is selected for **Self-service registration**.
 This setting removes the ability for self-registration for all apps assigned to the default policy.
-1. [Test your app](#test-your-app) and note that the **Sign-up** link does not appear under the Sign-In Widget.
+1. [Test your app](#test-your-app) and note that the **Sign-up** link doesn’t appear under the Sign-In Widget.
 1. In the Admin Console, select **Back to all Profile Enrollment Policies** to return to the **Security > Profile Enrollment** page.
 Click **Add Profile Enrollment Policy**, and create a name for the policy (for example, "App self-service registration").
 1. Edit the new policy and note that self-service registration is **Allowed** by default.
 For ease of testing purposes and to allow your new user to sign in to the app immediately, clear the **Email verification** checkbox.
 Click **Save**.
 1. Click **Manage Apps** and then **Add an App to This Policy**.
 Add or apply your sample app to this new policy.
 1. [Test your app](#test-your-app) again and note that **Don't have an account?** with a **Sign up** link now appears for your app under the Sign-In Widget.
-Click the link to add a new user.
+Click the link to add a user.
 Enter your first name, last name, and email address, and then click **Sign up**.
 Click **Set up** to add a new password.
 (Click **Set up later** for any other authenticators.)
 You're now logged into the app with the new user's profile.

 Based on other policy configurations, the self-service registration flow may be different or include other authenticators.
 See [Sign-in flows](https://help.okta.com/okta_help.htm?type=oie&id=ext-about-sign-in-flows).

-> **Note:** All new users through the self-registration process receive a Welcome email.
+> **Note:** All new users through the self-registration process receive a welcome email.
 This email activates user access to apps on your dev org and demonstrates ownership of the email authenticator.

 ## Add MFA with a mandatory second factor

-By default, your dev org is not configured for multi-factor authentication.
-Follow the steps below to understand the policy configurations and set up this use case.
+By default, your dev org isn’t configured for multifactor authentication.
+Use the following steps to understand the policy configurations and set up this use case.
 This setup requires an end user to authenticate with a password and a phone authenticator.

-1. Go to **Security > Authenticators** and ensure the phone authenticator is available in the **Authenticators** list on the **Setup** tab.
+1. Go to **Security > Authenticators** and ensure that the phone authenticator is available in the **Authenticators** list on the **Setup** tab.

    1. If it isn't listed, click **Add Authenticator**, and then click **Add** in the **Phone** tile.
    {style="list-style-type:lower-alpha"}
    1. For **User can verify with**, select **SMS**.
    1. Set **This authenticator can be used for** to **Authentication and recovery**, and click **Add**.

 1. Go to **Security > Authentication policies**, click **Add a policy**.